dchap27/justiceleague/README.md

 # justiceleague

-INTRODUCTION
+INTRODUCTION:
-The file shows all the names of Andela bootcampers (xvi) in class 2
+The file shows all the names of Andela bootcampers (xvi) in justiceleague (class 2)